 Road bikes over 60cm and full-noise downhill bikes may need further disassembly to squeeze in.
 With touring bikes you can often get away with leaving the rear rack on.

-The Body Bag requires only minimal disassembly of your bike when packing.
+The Dogsbody requires only minimal disassembly of your bike when packing.
 Simply whip off your front wheel, seat and pedals.

 The Tardis demands more effort (and skill) to take your bike apart and put together again.
 Both wheels, the handle bars and rear derailleur need to be removed.
 The payback though is a more compact package - handy in airports and crowded public transport.
 More importantly it fits in the standard luggage racks on fast trains like the TGV.